How to Set Up the Perfect Remote Office in Santa Monica

 Setting the Stage for Success

 Research studies show that a majority of workers find that they are actually more productive when working from home.
-With less external distractions, WFH employees can get straight to business with minimal stress and maximized focus.
+With fewer external distractions, WFH employees can get straight to business with minimal stress and maximized focus.

 But there are definitely important factors to help pave the way for a successful remote working environment.
 Consider how you will be using your space: will you have frequent video meetings?
-Long distance conference calls?
+Long-distance conference calls?
 Will you want to play music in the background while you work?

 Take some time to prepare your atmosphere so that it is all ready for whatever tasks and purposes may arise throughout the working week.
 First off, establish your tech specs.
 Make sure you have the best internet speeds possible to avoid glitchy video chats and interrupted work meetings.
 If your internet is slow, look into switching providers or installing a new Wi-Fi router.
 A fast internet connection will allow you to trust that your workflow won’t be disrupted by technical difficulties.